tgisaturday/Seq2CNN/README.md

 # Deep_text_CNN

 Deep textCNN for text classification.

-Inspired by Inception and VGG Net
+Inspired by Inception and VGG Net.